chyanju/Picus/README.md

  one `-`.
 For example, `-h-` is the same as `-h --`.
 ```

+## Results interpretation

+Picus will not output false positive.
+Potential outputs are:
+* `safe`: Picus cannot find underconstrained bugs
+* `unsafe`: Picus can find an underconstrained bug and it usually will also output the attack vector
+* `unknown`: Picus cannot get a result within the given time limit.
+Manual review or an increase in time limit for the solver is necessary.

+### z3 vs cvc5
+There are two solvers available that use different theories: `z3` and `cvc5`.
+Different shapes of finite field constraints may have different difficulties for solvers with different theories. `z3` currently do not have a finite field theory, so it will not work well in majority of the cases for ZK, while `cvc5` has basic finite field support so it will work better.

+Regarding the results reported, supposing that there is no other bugs in the system and solver, if `z3` reports `safe`, it means `z3` can solve the constraints and get the result.
+When `cvc5` returns `unknown`, it means it got stuck in solving.
+In this case, the result would be `safe` since `z3` terminates with concrete results while `cvc5` cannot, supposing everything else is correct.
+In case of conflicting results, `safe` for one and `unsafe` for the other, the only way to know which one is correct is to manually verify the counter example outputted by the solver that reports `unsafe`.

+### Potential errors
+* In case of `Killed` error: it might be a resources problem.
+Try to increase the memory allocated to docker.
+* In case no response / solving for a long time: this usually means the finite field solver in `cvc5` chokes.
+There is currently no direct solution to quickly improve the solver's performance.

+### Mitigation
+A common way to mitigate the above issues is to split a big circuit into smaller pieces and feed them to the tool one by one.
+If a big target is too difficult to verify all at once fully automatically (which is the case for many real-world circuits), it is possible to do a semi-automatic way by manually tearing the circuits into pieces and perform automatic verification for each piece of them.
+If each piece can be verified successfully, this means the whole circuit is properly constrained.
+If all queries to the tool return `safe`, the overall result is also safe.
+If any query returns `unsafe` or `unknown` then the overall result is `unknown` since local unsafe cases could (but not always) lead to global vulnerability (since other parts of the circuit could have fixed the issues).

+In some difficult cases where a template is very complicated -- e.g., a crypto hashing function -- and it is already difficult to verify the hash function itself, but supposing it is correct, it is possible to manually rewrite this difficult template into a relatively simple one with the same output domain to keep the computation easy for verification.
+For example, suppose there is a circuit that is composed by `f(g(h(x)))`  and `h(x)` is difficult to verify and blocking the remaining steps.
+But it is known that `h(x)` is definitely safe and the output domain of `h(x)` is known (let's say it is $out_h(x)$), it is possible to replace `h(x)` with a variable $y$ where $y \in out_h(x)$.
+By doing this, the semantics of the full circuit is preserved but the computation load for verification is reduced.
+Rewriting `h(x)` needs to be done carefully if there are more constraints applied on it, e.g., `a(b(h(x)))` -- basically the rewriting should not be breaking the semantics of the remaining part of circuit, or at least not under-approximating their relations -- that being said, if the circuit is rewritten to cover a larger variable space and can still verify it, it is ok.

+Note that these two options can be used to prove the correctness of the circuit.
+If there is indeed a bug there, then other approaches are needed to excavate the counter-example (something like an attack vector).
+When these two options say a circuit is `safe` then it is definitely `safe` (given that the rewrite is correct), but when they say a circuit is `unsafe`, it may not necessarily be `unsafe` since the variable space is over-approximated-- another semi-automatic way is needed to construct the counter-example.

+### Is it possible to output several counter examples if they exist ?
+Yes, it is possible to output more counterexamples, but there is no user interface for now.
+The idea is that once a first counterexample is outputted, to get a different one, the solver can be invoked again with the first counterexample banned — it will then search for a counterexample different than the first one.

 ## Citations

 If you find our work and this tool useful in your research, please consider citing: